jonathanmorley/asdf-pnpm/README.md

 ## Requirements

-This plugin should work on Linux and Mac operating systems.
+Supported platforms:

+- Macos on ARM
+- Linux on x86-64
+- Linux on ARM

 ### Utilities